retro-software/B5500-software/Unisys-Emode-Tools/README.txt

     Mark XIII MCP source to be compiled with ESPOLXEM during early development of retro-b5500.

+LIBMAINT-EXTRACT.alg_m
+    An Algol program to extract individual files from a B5500 Library/ Maintenance tape image in .bcd format and convert them to EBCDIC text under a specified directory.

 NEATUP.alg_m
     Prgram to reformat source code for Emode Algol originally written by Dave Brown of U.S. Customs in San Diego, California, and modified slightly by Paul Kimpel.

+NEATUP-DO.wfl_m
+    A CANDE DO command illustrating the use of NEATUP and its options.

 NEATUP55.alg_m
     A clone of NEATUP.alg_m, modified to reformat the transcriptions of